sirredbeard/microsoft-opensource/README.md

 ### 2016

-* Windows Subsystem for Linux announced
+* Windows Subsystem for Linux announced in partnership with Canonical
 * Joins Linux Foundation
 * Open sources Powershell, releases Linux build
 * Begins porting Sysinternals to Linux
-* Acquires Xamarain, relicenses Mono under MIT
+* Acquires Xamarin, relicenses Mono under MIT
 * Acquires LinkedIn, maintains Apache Kafka
 * SQL Server released for Linux
+* Begins hosting Linux Foundation courses on edX
 * SONiC released, based on Debian GNU/Linux
+* "“The company has become an enthusiastic supporter of Linux and of open source and a very active member of many important projects." - Jim Zemlin, Executive Director of The Linux Foundation
 * "Why Microsoft is turning into an open-source company" [ZDNet](https://www.zdnet.com/article/why-microsoft-is-turning-into-an-open-source-company/)

 ### 2017